 Which Disney rewards credit card is the best?

-Chase made this an easy question to answer: they've eliminated the Disney Rewards debit card and streamlined their Disney affinity program into a single rewards credit card.
-However, if you're not a frequent visitor to Walt's theme parks, you may find another of Chase's reward programs more valuable.
+Chase made this an uncomplicated question to answer when it eliminated its Disney rewards debit card and streamlined your options to two cards: The Disney Premier Visa® Card and the Disney Rewards® Visa® Card.
+That said, if you're not a frequent visitor to Walt's theme parks, you may find another of Chase's reward programs more [...]

 I currently have a Visa United Mileage Plus card, but I think I'd get a better deal with a Chase Sapphire Preferred Card.
 What is the best way to switch and not impact my credit score?

 Your tastes and habits change over time, and so should your credit card.
 However, it's common to worry about the impact on your credit report if you apply for a new account.
 Take advantage of your current issuer's customer service team and a little-known loophole in common credit score algorithms to hunt for a better [...]

 Does the Chase Sapphire Preferred® Card waive foreign transaction fees?